datacite/tasks/product_specifications/K4HtchG5/readme.md

             And on hover the chart display a tooltip with the DOI qty Count And the chart display should display ten categories on the Y-axis

+        Scenario: Display aggregated counts even for missing values Given that user is a dashboard page
+            When the user select a filtering that provides results/hits in the chart And some of the aggregated results do not include metadata for the chart category Then the chart should display display a bar to aggregate all the aggregated results that are missing And the bar should be labeled as "Missing" And the bar should be colored in gray

+        Scenario: Display aggregated counts for categories that are not in the top 10 Given that user is a dashboard page
+            When the user select a filtering that provides results/hits in the chart And some of the aggregated results include more than 10 categories Then the chart should display display a bar to aggregate all "other" categories that are not in the top 10 into the same bar
+            And the bar should be labeled as "Other" And the bar should be colored in gray

 Feature: Metrics Qty. categorisation Horizontal stacked chart bar